 We have excellent relations with our local police and community officers who regularly attend our school events and are invited in to different classes to talk about a variety of topics.

-In years 3 children go swimming during the summer term.
-They are accompanied by two members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
+In year 3 children go swimming during the summer term.
+They are accompanied by members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
 The children are taught swimming by a fully trained instructor.

 Risk Assessments and School Trips

 All school trips involve the undertaking of a risk assessment.
 When travelling our children wear high visibility tabards clearly identifying them as Chancellor Park Primary School pupils.

 It is the responsibility of the whole school to ensure that Chancellor Park school is a bully free zone.
 We are proactive in promoting a caring and positive ethos between all members of the school community.
 Every year we have specific weeks which involve workshops for all children covering different forms of bullying including cyber.
 Pupils are encouraged to ask adults for help.
 The school has an open door policy which enables us to intervene promptly where pupils experience friendship difficulties to prevent bullying.

 E-Safety is embedded within our curriculum here at Chancellor Park and is also regularly taught discretely to our pupils.
 We take cyber safety very seriously.

 The school has 2 accredited e-safety safety officers who champion safety in school to pupils, staff, Governors and Parents and regularly provide guidance and training within their role.